 In the July 1, 2011 actuarial valuation, the projected unit credit method was applied.
 The actuarial assumptions included a 4.0 percent investment rate of return, which is a blended rate of the expected long-term investment returns on plan assets and on the employer's own investments calculated based on the funded level of the plan at the valuation date and on the annual healthcare cost trend rates.
-The valuation assumed annual healthcare cost trend rate of 10.0 percent initially and an ultimate rate of 5.0 percent after ten years.
+The valuation assumed annual healthcare cost trend rate of 5.0 percent after ten years.
 The valuation followed generally accepted actuarial methods and included tests as considered necessary to assure the accuracy of the results.
 The UAAL is being amortized over 30 years on a level percent-of-pay, open period basis.

-9. RISK MANAGEMENT
+9. Risk Management